zahir2003/Deep-Learning-Concepts/README.md

 - **Comprehensive:** Covers a wide range of deep learning topics, from fundamentals to advanced applications.
 - **Practical:** Real-world datasets and end-to-end pipelines.
-- **Recruiter-Friendly:** Demonstrates hands-on skills, best practices, and a passion for AI/ML.
+- **User-Friendly:** Demonstrates hands-on skills, best practices, and a passion for AI/ML.
 - **Beautifully Organized:** Easy to navigate, with clear project separation and documentation.

 ---